 Basins that are subject to the legislation include all medium and high priority basins as defined by DWR that have not previously been adjudicated.
-Within Santa Barbara County, there are three four such basins.
-They are the Cuyama Valley, San Antonio Creek Valley, Santa Ynez River Valley, and the un-adjudicated portions of the Santa Maria Groundwater Basins.
+Within Santa Barbara County, there are six such basins.
+They are the Cuyama Valley, San Antonio Creek Valley, Santa Ynez River Valley, Montecito, Carpinteria and the non-adjudicated portions of the Santa Maria River Valley Groundwater Basins.

-The Act requires the completion of Groundwater Sustainability Plans (GSPs) for each basin.
+The Act requires the completion of a Groundwater Sustainability Plan (GSP) for each basin.
 The general components of GSPs will include technical information about aquifer yield, use, and balance, measurable objectives for sustainability, and actions to meet the sustainable yield.
-The entity responsible for complying with the requirements of the Act is each basin's the-Groundwater Sustainability Agency (GSA).
-Counties are the presumed GSAs in the absence of other entities assuming the role.
+The entity responsible for complying with the requirements of the Act is each basin's Groundwater Sustainability Agency (GSA).

-Although Proposition 1 includes \$100 million in grant funds for SGMA-was approved by voters, it is a relatively small amount for the 127 number of basins subject to the Legislation.
-Therefore we desire the State to provide additional funding mechanisms for SGMA implementation as compliance will require the expenditure of significant resources over a period of decades.
+Although Proposition 1 includes \$100 million in grant funds for SGMA, it is a relatively small amount for the 127 basins subject to the Legislation.
+Therefore, we desire the State to provide additional funding mechanisms for SGMA implementation as compliance will require the expenditure of significant resources over a period of decades.

 Develop additional funding mechanisms by the State for Santa Barbara County and GSAs to implement the requirements of SGMA.
-Without funding SGMA becomes essentially an unfunded mandate for comprehensive analysis and management of the three largest groundwater basins in Santa Barbara County.
+Without funding SGMA becomes essentially an unfunded mandate for comprehensive analysis and management of groundwater basins in Santa Barbara County.

 California is one of the last remaining States that has not required some form of sustainable management of groundwater.
-As a result, many California basins are in a state of critical imbalance which has resulted in degradation of water quality, land subsidence, loss of surface water interaction, and economic hardship among users.
-In addition, it has reduced the water available for use during periods of drought such as the current-one.
-Creating additional funding mechanisms for the implementation of SGMA will allow for sustainable management of the County's basins which will ultimately benefit several of the 2017 Legislative Principles including Economic Vitality, Community Stability, and Health and Human Services.
-It will allow basins to retain their value as sources of emergency water supply,-and maintain agricultural vitality, and environmental resources.
+As a result, many California basins are in a state of critical imbalance that has resulted in degradation of water quality, land subsidence, loss of surface water interaction, and economic hardship among users.
+In addition, it has reduced the water available for use during periods of drought.
+Creating additional funding mechanisms for the implementation of SGMA will allow for sustainable management of the County's basins that will ultimately benefit several of the 2017 Legislative Principles including Economic Vitality, Community Stability, and Health and Human Services.
+It will allow basins to retain their value as sources of emergency water supply, maintain agricultural vitality, and environmental resources.

-Precise cost estimates for the implementation of SGMA are unavailable at this time because the State has not yet finalized all future funding guidelines for implementation-and because associated costs will extend far into the future.
+Precise cost estimates for the implementation of SGMA are unavailable at this time because the State has not yet finalized all future funding guidelines and because associated costs will extend far into the future.